quangminhit1102/shopdev/docs/MySQL-Deadlock.md

 ## Prevention Strategies

+**Summary**: The key to preventing deadlocks is eliminating circular dependencies between transactions.
+This is achieved by ensuring transactions acquire locks in a predictable, consistent manner and minimizing the time locks are held.

 ### 1. Consistent Lock Ordering
+**Why it works**: When all transactions acquire locks in the same order, circular dependencies cannot form.

 ```sql
 -- BAD: Different order in transactions
 -- Transaction A: UPDATE id=1 then id=2